Cozy Peach Kitchen

 Notes

-• I use pre-sliced bags of Nature’s Greens collards.
-These are about 1-2 inches wide.
+• I use pre-sliced bags of collard greens, which are about 1-2 inches wide.
 Roughly hand-torn collard greens also work.

 • Keep refrigerated in a closed container for 3-4 days.
 Reheat on the stove over medium heat until warmed through or pop into the microwave.
 You can re-crisp the collard greens by sautéing them in a pan over medium-high heat for 2-3 minutes.